Esri/arcgis-appstudio-samples/README.md

 Collection of sample apps organized into its own folders to be used with AppStudio for ArcGIS Desktop.
 Explore each folder to learn more about the sample app.

-_Please note that samples provided here is "as-is" and is not supported by Esri's official tech support channels.
-If you find any issues either submit a issue in the repo or even better fix it and submit a pull request_
+_If you find any issues either submit a post on geonet or log a support case or even better fix it and submit a pull request_

 ## Instructions to run in AppStudio Desktop

-1. Download the `.zip` file
-2. Unzip and copy the appropriate sample folder you are interested into AppStudio Apps folder (Windows: `C:\Users\<username>\ArcGIS\AppStudio\Apps` Mac or linux: `Home\ArcGIS\AppStudio\Apps`)
-3. The new app will now appear in the AppStudio Desktop.
-Run the application or open it in the bundled Qt-Creator IDE to look at the code and modify.
+All the samples provided in this repo is already available with the AppStudio v2.0 Desktop.
+Click on the "New App" -> "Samples" to see all the available samples to pick from.

+_If you are looking for older version (pre AppStudio 2.0 i.e. 1.4) you can access them in the same repo under the v1.4 branch._

 ## References
 * [AppStudio Wiki & Cookbook](https://github.com/Esri/arcgis-appstudio-samples/wiki)